lonnyobrien/reclaim-traditional-name-accessibility/README.md

 # Traditional name and form accessibility
 # traditional-name-and-form-accessibility
 ## Scope
-Provide developer guidance to better support the digital accessibility needs of Indigenous (for example: First Nations, Inuit and Métis) community members with disabilities when choosing to use their Indigenous names on forms found on websites, web apps and in electronic documents.
+Provide developer’s robust specifications in GitHub repos to create forms on websites and web apps that support the digital accessibility needs of Indigenous community members with disabilities when choosing to use their Indigenous names.
 ## Traditional name
 An Indigenous name could be a single name in traditional culture, not use the same alphabet or sounds, or have an English or French translation.
-A name change could also have publication exemptions intended to prevent significant harm to the person.
+A name change could also have publication exemptions intended to prevent significant harm to a family.
 Residential school survivors and their family members may also reclaim their traditional name.
 ### Doodem, clan or totem
 A pictographic uploaded as a Scalable Vector Graphics (SVG) file can provide multilingual descriptive text based on the ‘lang’ attribute and support internationalization of the ‘desc’ and ‘title’ elements.
 SVG files can define accessible names and descriptions using <title> and with Accessible Rich Internet Applications (ARIA) for assistive technology users.
 ### Canadian Aboriginal Syllabics
-The Unicode Standard encodes Canadian Syllabics (script code: cans) available by following the Unicode Consortium’s <a href="http://www.unicode.org/versions/latest/">The Unicode Standard</a>.
+The Unicode Standard encodes Canadian Syllabics (script code: cans) that are available by following the Unicode Consortium’s <a href="http://www.unicode.org/versions/latest/">Unicode Standard</a>.
 ## Form accessibility
+Focusing inclusive design best practices on ensuring Indigenous community members with disabilities improves service for everyone and access to complete their task quickly and easily the first time.
 ### Performance
-Forms should strive to be easy for Indigenous (for example: First Nations, Inuit and Métis) community members with disabilities with permanent, temporary, or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive, or sensory abilities.
+Forms are often the most complex part of a service experience provided through a website or app.
+Developers should strive to make forms easy to use for Indigenous community members with permanent, temporary, or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive, or sensory abilities.
-### Errors
+### Prevent errors
-Automatically detected errors should be described in the text and corrections suggested unless it would jeopardize security.
-Field labels and form instructions should be provided to explain client input.
-Avoid placeholder text in form fields that can be read aloud by assistive technology and not have enough contrast variance.
+Use clear field labels and form instructions that prepare for and explain client input.
+Avoid placeholder text in form fields that can be read aloud by assistive technology and do not have enough contrast variance.
+Avoid mistakes by providing time needed without timeouts and data loss.
+Ensure controls and content do not move unexpectedly.
+Provide the ability to go back and review information entered.
+Automatically detected errors should provide instructions, not just error messages, and suggest corrections in the text unless this would jeopardize security.
+Avoid restricting entries to arbitrary lengths and insisting on specific separator characters.
 ### Commitments
-Forms with legal commitments or financial transactions should be reversible and provide options for reviewing, confirming, and correcting errors before final submission.
+Forms with legal commitments or financial transactions should be reversible and provide options for reviewing, confirming, undoing mistakes, returning to a previous point and correcting errors before final submission.
+Instructions and feedback about the benefits, risks and consequences of each option should be clear and concise.
 ### Processes
+Processes should not rely on memory.
+Avoid interruptions and distractions.
+Include only necessary steps.
 For authentication steps provide a way that does not rely on a cognitive test or help to assist the client in completing the test.
+Do not require navigating menu systems and follow Voice user interfaces (VUIs) best practices to reach human help.
 ### Redundancy
 Information previously provided by the client is available to select except when re-entering the information is essential.
 ### Technology